PERSIMUNE/MAIT/README.md

       url={https://arxiv.org/abs/2501.04547},
 }
 ```

-A research paper detailing this pipeline will soon be available.
-Please stay tuned for updates on how to cite the paper.

 ## License
 This pipeline is free to use for research purposes.
 Please ensure you follow the licenses of the individual packages used within this pipeline.
 For more details, refer to the `LICENSE` file in the repository.